 (For purposes of this discussion, an immigrant visa is the equivalent of a green card.)
 Keep reading for more information about how naturalization can shorten the wait for your spouse's visa and green card.

-If you are a U.S. citizen, your foreign-born spouse qualifies as an "immediate relative" and will not have to wait in line for a visa to become available and for further processing.
-Because there is no waitlist, your spouse may be able to receive his or her visa (and subsequent green card) in less than a year, as long as he or she is not "inadmissible."
-(For more on the criminal, medical, and immigration grounds that render some immigrants ineligible for U.S. residence and the waivers that are available, see “Inadmissibility: When the U.S. Can Keep You Out.”)
+If you are a U.S. citizen, your foreign-born spouse qualifies as an "immediate relative" and will never have to wait in line for a visa to become available and for further processing.
+Because there is no possibility of a waitlist developing, your spouse might be able to receive a visa (and subsequent green card) in around a year, as long as your spouse is not "inadmissible."
+(For more on the criminal, medical, and immigration grounds that render some immigrants ineligible for U.S. residence and the waivers that are available, see Inadmissibility: When the U.S. Can Keep You Out.)

-If you have been a permanent resident for five years (or qualify for an exception allowing you to apply early), you may be able to naturalize (become a U.S. citizen).
+If you have been a U.S. permanent resident for five years (or qualify for an exception allowing you to apply early), you might be able to naturalize (become a U.S. citizen).
 Of course, you will need to meet USCIS's other eligibility requirements as well.
-To learn about these and other aspects of naturalization, visit “Who Can Apply For U.S. Citizenship.”
+To learn about these and other aspects of naturalization, visit Who Can Apply for U.S. Citizenship.

 For example, if you have been a green card holder for four years, you will be eligible for U.S. citizenship in a year's time.
-If you are ready to submit your I-130 visa petition for your spouse, you should file as a permanent resident now.
-(For further instruction, see “Preparing an I-130 Visa Petition for the Immigrating Spouse of a U.S. Permanent Resident.”)
+If you are ready to submit your I-130 visa petition for your spouse, you could file as a permanent resident now.
+(For further instruction, see Preparing an I-130 Visa Petition for the Immigrating Spouse of a U.S. Permanent Resident.)

 Ninety days before the fifth anniversary of your permanent residence, you may file an N-400, Application for Naturalization.
-(For guidance on this, visit “Filling Out USCIS Form N-400;” and see the “USCIS Early Filing Calculator” for help figuring out the exact date upon which you can file.)
+(For guidance on this, visit Filling Out USCIS Form N-400; and see the USCIS Early Filing Calculator for help figuring out the exact date upon which you can file.)

 If you are still waiting for your spouse's visa to be processed when you receive your naturalization certificate, send the National Visa Center a letter stating that you have naturalized and that your I-130 petition is no longer subject to the yearly cap.
 Along with your letter, make sure to include a copy of your I-130 receipt notice (Form I-797C, Notice of Action) and a copy of your naturalization certificate.